open-dis/dis-tutorial/UDPSockets.md

 	inet 192.168.60.1 netmask 0xffffff00 broadcast 192.168.60.255
 ~~~~

 There's the familiar loopback interface, lo0, plus the wireless interface en0, which has an IP of 172.20.144.41 associated with it.
-There's also an Apple interface for bluetooth at awdl0, an unused ethernet interface at en1, and some vmware interface at vmnet1 with IP 192.168.214.1, plus some other interfaces, some up and some down.
+There's also an Apple interface for bluetooth at awdl0 which has no IPv4 IP assigned to it, an unused ethernet interface at en1, and some vmware interface at vmnet1 with IP 192.168.214.1, plus some other interfaces, some up and some down.
 The question is, if we send a broadcast datagram, on which interface will it be sent?

 The most direct way to solve this problem is to send to the broadcast address on the interface you want to use.
 For example, if I want to send to the wireless network, 172.20.144.41, I should use the broadcast address 172.20.159.255 that ifconfig shows for that IP.
-If I send to the destination address "255.255.255.255", odds are it will go to the "default" IP address, which can be dodgy in practice, and may be prevented by site-local security policies implemented on the local network switch.
+If I send to the destination address "255.255.255.255", odds are it will go to the "default" IP address, but there's a possiblity there will be problems.
+On the other hand now you're faced with the problem of finding the correct broadcast address to use, either via configuration or via discovery at runtime.

 Some example code that creates a broadcast UDP socket and sends a message: